 If you’re ready to launch a custom blockchain solution with Komodo, there are several different ways to get started.

 First, you can customize and launch your Smart Chain with the Antara Composer.
 The Antara Composer is an easy-to-use web app for building custom Smart Chains.
-As Komodo is an Advanced Technology Partner with Amazon Web Services (AWS), the app is powered by AWS cloud servers.
-To learn more, watch this video tutorial on how to use Antara Composer and read this blog post on how to make a blockchain.
+As Komodo is an Advanced Technology Partner of Amazon Web Services (AWS), the app is powered by AWS cloud servers.
+To learn more, see this blog post on how to make a blockchain.

 The second option is to launch a Smart Chain yourself from the command line.
 In order to go this route, you must install the Komodo daemon and set your parameters manually.
 If you’re comfortable with launching a chain from the CLI, see Komodo’s Developer Docs here to get started.